Process Music

 22,60

-In stock (can be backordered)**stock child *
+Only 2 left in stock (can be backordered)**stock child *

 Process Music refers to print media and the intentions behind design activity.
 It is interested in visual culture, providing deeper readings and close viewings of graphic design artifacts and activity, frequently examined through the lens of music.
 Employing a range of narrative voices, the works combine academic rigor with the accessibility of popular forms like music journalism.
 FitzGerald regards himself as a critical enthusiast: knowledgeable, appreciative and irreverent.